choderalab/rbd-ab-contact-analysis/01_system_preparation/mutants/equil/README.md

 * Use of hydrogen mass repartitioning (HMR).
 * Timestep of 4 fs.

-Outputs are in `output/`
+Output directories are in zipped.

 Note: `.dcd` not included since it is large and unnecessary

-Since `tleap` merges all chains into one and renumbers residues starting from 1, `output/equilibrated.pdb` was renumbered using `correct_equilibrated_*.py` and saved as `output/equilibrated.pdb`.
-The original, non-renumbered structure was moved to `output/equilibrated_old.pdb`.
+Since `tleap` merges all chains into one and renumbers residues starting from 1, `*/equilibrated.pdb` was renumbered using `correct_equilibrated_*.py` and saved as `*/equilibrated.pdb`.
+The original, non-renumbered structure was moved to `*/equilibrated_old.pdb`.